ying-tang/help-documentation/_userguides/cloud_images/image_patch_list_20160910/Image_Release_Notes_2016-09-10.md

 # **Updates of Windows images**

-All windows images have been set to use UTC(Coordinated Universal Time)
+All windows images have been set to use UTC(Coordinated Universal Time).

 **Windows Server 2008 R2 SP1 Datacenter**